mrFlick72/reservation-service/README.md

 ## The stack of the sample

 In this project I have used Spring boot 2.1.1 with Kotlin as programming language, Spring WebFlux on the web layer and R2DBC on persistence layer, Postgres as database in a Hexagonal architecture.
 In particular for the persistence I have experimented the newest SpringDataJDBC for R2DBC a very elegant api that especially for the transactional management provides a very elegant and clean vay.
+Note in this example that tanks to the databaseClient of type TransactionalDatabaseClient and SpringDataJDBC we can span the transaction across more repository without annotation in a more explicit way.
+#### configuration
 ```kotlin
 @Configuration
 @EnableConfigurationProperties(value = [R2dbcCongfig::class])